morganism/remotelock-sdk/README.md

 #### Metric Helpers

-The `Wavefront::MetricHelper` class gives you simple ways to write metrics to in-memory buffers, and flush those buffer whenever you see fit.
+The `Remotelock::MetricHelper` class gives you simple ways to write metrics to in-memory buffers, and flush those buffer whenever you see fit.
 It aims to be a little bit like Dropwizard.